 Parts of the cortex are the last brain regions to develop in humans, which may also explain why children can more easily learn new things compared to adults.

 This is the first study of its kind, so much more follow-up will be needed.

 However, the implications from this study highlight the importance of keeping up-to-date on the latest brain science research.
 It seems that the more we discover about the brain and how it works, the more we realize how much is yet to be discovered.

-And in our Brain-Smart webinar series, we’re talking about ways that brain science can inform our interventions with patients.
-It’s free to watch each webinar at the time of broadcast – you just need to sign up.
+And in our Practical Brain Science series, we’re talking about ways that brain science can inform our interventions with patients – click here to sign up.

 How have you best encouraged new learning for your patients or yourself?
 Please leave a comment below.